Allure (magazine): History

-On August 29, 2022 Conde Nast announced the December 2022 issue will be the last print issue of the magazine before transitioning to digital-only.
+In August 2022, Conde Nast announced the December issue would be the last one in print after which the publication would be online only.
 Allure employees unionized in 2022.
-Conde states, “It’s our mission to meet the audience where they are and with this in mind, after our December print issue, we are making Allure an exclusively digital brand.”
+Conde states, "It's our mission to meet the audience where they are and with this in mind, after our December print issue, we are making Allure an exclusively digital brand."

+Editions

+Note that American Allure still operates digitally.

 Impact

 Allure focuses on beauty, fashion, and women's health.
 Allure was the first women's magazine to write about the health risks associated with silicone breast implants, and has reported on other controversial health issues.
+The influence that Allure magazine had on society was impactful.
+Using publication to show the new beauty brand and other health needs.

 After Lee took the helm in late 2015, the brand was celebrated for promoting diversity and inclusivity.
 In 2017, Adweek named Allure Magazine of the Year and awarded Lee as Editor of the Year.

 The magazine's circulation, initially 250,000 in 1991, is over 1 million as of 2011.